IELTS Sample Letters – Band 9 Home

-In the General IELTS writing test, for task 1 you will be asked to write a letter.
-This may be a formal, semi formal or informal letter.
-You are expected to write at least 150 words although you will not be penalized for writing less.
+In the General writing task of the IELTS test, for task 1 you will be asked to write a letter.
+This may be a formal, semi-formal or informal letter.
+You are expected to write at least 150 words although you will not be penalised for writing less.

 Candidates have covered all the bullet points, they have extended them with details that are relevant and appropriate.
 There is nothing that can be added to the IELTS letter to improve it.
 However, there is also no information that is off-topic or superfluous.
 Additionally, the register (how formal or informal) of the task 1 response is appropriate.
 This means that the candidate has used appropriate language, whether the IELTS letter is formal, semi formal or informal.